MLH-Fellowship/react-native-website/docs/switch.md

 Custom colors for the switch track.

-NOTE: On iOS when the switch value is false, the track shrinks into the border.
-If you want to change the color of the background exposed by the shrunken track, use `ios_backgroundColor`.
+_iOS_: When the switch value is false, the track shrinks into the border.
+If you want to change the color of the background exposed by the shrunken track, use [`ios_backgroundColor`](switch#ios_backgroundColor).

 | Type                                                          |
 | ------------------------------------------------------------- |